agude/agude.github.io/_books/house_of_suns.md

 this_book }} squandered it.

 [^c]:
-    At the very end of the book, faster-than-light travel is possible, but Reynolds ivnets a clever soltuion to preserve causality.
+    At the very end of the book, faster-than-light travel is becomes possible, but Reynolds ivnets a clever soltuion to preserve causality.
+That is one thing I can't fault: the science is impecible, as you would expect form and astronomer.

 Because the story is a simple [whodunit][who] that takes place mostly on one planet, it didn't need the vast universe.
 It didn't need to and did not